Do I need a tax attorney or CPA? Learn more about which professional is right for your business in this guide.

 While you don’t have to hire a CPA, it’s recommended.
 That’s because a CPA can help you file your taxes, create your financial records, keep your books, and even navigate tax audits from the IRS or your state’s revenue department.
 They can also help you with your financial planning, create a long-term tax plan, strategize for future expenses, and more.
 (Check out the tax audits definition here)

-Whether you hire an employee to start your accounting department or hire an independent contractor to help with your tax preparation, hiring a CPA can be a big help to your small business.
+Whether you hire an employee to start your accounting department or hire an pros and cons of hiring temporary employees to help with your tax preparation, hiring a CPA can be a big help to your small business.

 A tax attorney is a licensed attorney whose specialty is tax law.
 They’ve attended law school, passed their state bar exam, and become a member of the bar association.
 Because tax lawyers study legal precedents and tax policy rulings, they can offer detailed guidance on how different tax planning decisions would affect your business finances.
 For example, a good legal professional can walk you through the pros and cons of choosing S corporation (please see our What is an S Corp? page) tax status.
 Many can also help you with business law questions and estate planning for your business assets.